What changes about a VRF system once you cross into Glendale

 The opening visit for a Glendale VRF system is short on opinion and long on observation.
 We measure or photograph branch boxes, controls, and manufacturer startup, log the Glendale Water and Power plus SoCalGas service context, and write down what the Verdugo foothill basin climate is asking the system to handle.
 Equipment selection comes after, not before.

-Local building reality for a Glendale vrf system install
+Field realities behind a Glendale vrf system install

 Local proof angle for Glendale vrf system install.